 We try to keep all appointments when they are scheduled but changes can happen.
 We will give you as much notice as we can if any of your appointments need to be changed.
-If you need to change an appointment, please call the oncology clinic at 905-682-6451.
+If you need to change an appointment, please call the oncology clinic at 905-682-6451 and press #2.